Amen-Munir/Amen-Munir/README.md

 <h1 align="center">Hi 👋, I'm Amen Munir</h1>
 <h3 align="center">A passionate frontend developer from Pakistan</h3>

-- 🔭 I’m currently working on **Javascript and MongoDB with React, learning the MEAN stack**
+- 🔭 I’m currently working on **Langchain and Langraphs**

-- 🌱 I’m currently learning **Python for ML and Data Analysis**
+- 🌱 I’m currently learning **Python for ML and AI integration in WebDevelopment**

 - 👯 I’m looking to collaborate on **Front End Projects, Backend Projects, and Python Development**

-- 👨‍💻 All of my projects are available in my [GitHub repos](https://github.com/your-username)
+  - 👨‍💻 All of my projects are available in my [GitHub repos](https://github.com/Amen-Munir)

 - 📫 Reach me through **amen.munir12@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/amen-munir-b98996256/)